SEASON 01: EPISODE 08 (PART 1 OF 2):

 Times, Special to the New York.
 “U.s. Affirms Errors at Hanford Nuclear Plant.”
 The New York Times, November 26, 1986, sec.
 A.

 We’d like to thank historians Sarah Fox, author of "Downwind: A People's History of the Nuclear West," as well as Kate Brown, author of “Plutopia: Nuclear Families, Atomic Cities, and the Great Soviet and American Plutonium Disasters.”
 Check those out, and also check out Michael D’Antonio’s “Atomic Harvest: Hanford and the Lethal Toll of America’s Nuclear Arsenal.”
-These books were indispensable to us, and we highly recommend them.
+These books were indispensable to us.
+You can find links to those and others things at citedpodcast.com.
 But don’t read anything until you hear next week’s episode, because you might read some spoilers.

 Cited is produced out of the Centre of Ethics at the University of Toronto, which is on the traditional land of Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat Peoples.
 Cited is also produced out of the Michael Smith Laboratories at the University of British Columbia -- that’s on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.